AidynSagyndyk/deep-learning-final-project/reports\week-01.md

-Deep Learning Final Project
+# Deep Learning Final Project

-Sagyndyk Aidyn

-Topic of the Project

-Plant Disease Recognition via Convolutional Neural Networks
+**Sagyndyk Aidyn**
+## Project Topic
+**Classification of plant diseases using convolutional neural networks**

-1. Name of the Project
+## 1. Project Title

-Recognition of Different Plant Diseases Using Convolutional Neural Networks
+**Classification of plant diseases using convolutional neural networks**

-2. Problem Statement
+## 2. Problem statement

-The objective of this project is to construct a deep learning model to categorize plant leaf images based on plant diseases.
-The task of this project is a multi-class image classification problem, in which:
+The objective of this project is to design a deep learning algorithm that can be used to classify leaf images of plants into various disease classes.
+It will be a **multi-class image classification problem** where:

-Input: picture of a plant leaf
+- **Input:** leaf image of the plant
-Output: disease class (healthy leaf class)
+- **Output:** disease class/healthy leaf class

-The ability to distinguish various plant diseases can be beneficial to agriculture as it will lead to increased yield of crops.

-Challenging aspects: lighting variations, leaf variation and similar appearances of some diseases.
+This problem is significant in agricultural practices since early detection of plant diseases increases crop yield.
+The problem can be difficult to solve due to changes in lighting conditions, plant leaf morphology, and similarity between disease characteristics.

-3. Data Set
+## 3. Dataset

-In the scope of this project, the PlantVillage Dataset will be utilized.
-It is one of the most popular datasets employed by researchers in computer vision to solve plant disease recognition problems.
+The PlantVillage dataset is one of the most popular datasets used for plant disease classification.

-Number of images: 50,000+
-Number of classes: Multiple diseases and healthy leaves Image Format: RGB images (.JPEG)
+- **Dataset name:** PlantVillage Dataset
+- **No. of images:** ~50,000 images
+- **No. of classes:** multiple
+- **Data Type:** RGB images (JPEG format)
-Input: plant leaf images
+- **Input:** leaf images
-Output: disease classes
+- **Output:** disease category/healthy class

-The data set includes images of both healthy and unhealthy plant leaves collected under specific conditions.
+The dataset contains images of healthy and diseased plants under controlled settings.

-Publicly available and often used in agricultural AI research projects.
+This is an open-access dataset for agricultural studies related to AI.